-The MBS program uses the Centralized Application Service for postbaccalaureate programs ("PostbacCAS"), which allows prospective students to complete one application that may be submitted to multiple schools.
+- The MBS program uses the Centralized Application Service for postbaccalaureate programs ("PostbacCAS"), which allows prospective students to complete one application that may be submitted to multiple schools.
 CHSU encourages all candidates to apply through PostbacCAS and accepts paper applications only on rare occasions.
 CHSU does not have a separate supplemental application.
-Applicants for admission to the MSBS program are required to submit an application with all of their enclosures through PostbacCAS at

-- www.postbaccas.liaisoncas.org/students/.
-Applicants who need to complete paper applications for accommodation due to disability should contact the Office of Student Affairs and Enrollment for more information. - 2.
+Applicants for admission to the MSBS program are required to submit an application with all of their enclosures through PostbacCAS at - www.postbaccas.liaisoncas.org/students/.
+Applicants who need to complete paper applications for accommodation due to disability should contact the Office Admissions for more information. - 2.
 Applicants are required to submit all coursework taken through PostbacCAS (including all prerequisites taken), complete the transcript request forms, submit letters of recommendation, a personal statement, and an application fee.
 Applicants will also need to submit all final transcripts verifying all of their completed coursework.
 The application requires two (2) letters of recommendation.
 The letters may be from professors, advisors, teachers, or employers.
 CHSU prefers that one of these letters come from any faculty member familiar with the student's academics or research-related work.
-The faculty member does not need to be a science faculty member. - 3.
-The application review process begins after PostbacCAS has verified all the required application information.
-Candidate applications will be reviewed by the Office of Student Affairs and Enrollment to ensure all minimum requirements have been satisfied and consistent with this policy.
-Any applications that require analysis of completion of minimum requirements, including but not limited to prerequisite requirements, will be forwarded to the GAC for additional review and a decision regarding whether minimum requirements have been satisfied.
-Similarly, all international student applications will be forwarded directly to the GAC for determination regarding whether minimum and/or pre-requisite requirements have been satisfied. - 4.
-Applicants not meeting the minimum requirements will be notified of the deficiencies in their application by the Office of Student Affairs and Enrollment and may, at the discretion of the admission's staff, be given the opportunity to provide additional information in response to these deficiencies.
-Applicants meeting the minimum requirements will proceed to the next stage in the admissions process. - 5.
-Applicants must first complete an application through PostbacCAS.
-PostbacCAS allows prospective students to complete one application that is verified and subsequently distributed to all Postbac/MSBS programs, the applicant has designated.
-Applicants for admission to the CHSU MSBS program are required to submit an application with all of their enclosures through PostbacCAS at https://postbacCAS.liaisoncas.com/.
-Applicants are required to submit final transcripts verifying all completed coursework, letters of recommendation, personal statement, competitive entrance exam scores, if any, and an application fee through PostbacCAS.
+The faculty member does not need to be a science faculty member.